Contrarian Corpus

 Executive tenure

-Gary Kelly 38 years, Bob Jordan 36 years; 8 most-senior executives have only one with external airline experience (3 years)
+Gary Kelly 38 years, Bob Jordan 36 years; of 8 most-senior executives only one has external airline experience (3 years)

 Board independence